Tired of being on the go-go-go when you travel? Feel like you’ve got a part in the 1969 movie If It’s Tuesday, It Must Be Belgium?

 Ideally you could go to the theater or a local concert but if you can’t make that happen, watch local TV instead of CNN.
 Even if you don’t understand a word, seeing how people behave and talk to others is eye opening, as are the newscasts.
 Go to a local movie.
 Again, don’t worry about understanding – just get into the film, and look around at others.
 My favorite?
 A local museum, perhaps not the biggest and most famous – and go at hours when you might find locals rather than tourists.

 If you happen to practise a sport, try to find a local group you can play with.
 Failing that, join a local gym for a day or two, and no, gyms are not all made the same.
 They have different attitudes towards clothing and locker rooms, different styles of sports clothes, and different attitudes to sports.
 Every little step you take into local life will open your eyes a bit more.

 Dress like a local

-Now this is not blanket advice!
-In many cases, dressing like a local is a bad bad idea.
+Now, this is not blanket advice!
+In many cases, dressing like a local is a very bad idea.
 But sometimes, where it is appropriate, it can bring you closer to people.
-As they say, "You can't understand someone until you've walked a mile in their shoes."
+As they say, “You can’t understand someone until you’ve walked a mile in their shoes.”

 The beauty of solo travel is that it helps you connect with people.
-So when you can, try to stay for a while.
-Put down roots, even if it's just for a week.
+So whenever you can, try to stay awhile.
+Put down roots, even if it’s just for a week.

 Remember that by trying to see more, we often end up seeing less.